Estimated reading time: 6 minutes

 As you collect more and more information, your confidence in your judgment increases but your accuracy does not.

 This is tricky.
 The implication of Slovic’s finding is that it is easy to fool yourself into thinking that having more information will also improve your judgment accuracy.

 By the way, these findings have made it into a classic book on intelligence analysis, Richards J. Heuer’s Psychology of Intelligence Analysis (p.
 54 in the book).
-You can download the whole book as a PDF from the CIA’s web site (yes, really).
+You can download the whole book as a PDF here.

 So, what to do?

 To beat analysis paralysis, set an alarm clock to 20 minutes

 Of the many things I myself have tried to beat analysis paralysis, this is by far the simplest and most effective tactic.
 Because it is so simple and as far as I can tell risk-free (what’s there to lose?
 20 minutes?), I really recommend you try it out.

 Why 20 minutes?